sarisman84/LabyrinthOfTheAbyss/Documentation/Story Lore/Titus' Version of The Story.md

 The final guardian, a vessel of holy power, stood between Julius and the pillar.
 When Julius defeated it and activated the stone, the dungeon twisted his wish.
 His family returned as a grotesque amalgamation of flesh and machine, fused with the guardian’s corrupted essence.

+> [!WARNING] Fix
+> Alchemist is not The creator, he was it the group that created it and had a hand in its creation.(this is why he can't just fix every thing) the alchemist knows it is tec but has no care to explain the do to the time constraint so just ends up saying magic to the group to not confuse them.

 ---

 ### **Epilogue: A Fractured Legacy**